openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 **[Packman: vlc 1.1.5-5.pm](http://packman.links2linux.org/package/vlc)**

-â€œVLC media player is a highly portable multimedia player for various
+“VLC media player is a highly portable multimedia player for various
       audio and video formats (MPEG-1, MPEG-2, MPEG-4, DivX, mp3, ogg, ...)
       as well as DVDs, VCDs, and various streaming protocols.
-      It can also be used as a server to stream in unicast or multicast in IPv4 or IPv6 on a high-bandwidth network.â€
+      It can also be used as a server to stream in unicast or multicast in IPv4 or IPv6 on a high-bandwidth network.”

 **[Packman: flexdock 0.5.1-0.pm](http://packman.links2linux.org/package/flexdock)**